-Dental checkup and fluoride application
+😈 Dental checkup and fluoride application

-Dental checkups and guidance on preventing tooth decay are offered.
+Dental checkups and guidance on maintaining dental and oral health are offered.
 You may have fluoride applied to the teeth of your child if you wish.

-- Eligibility: Infants aged one year and six months, two years, and three years, infants prone to tooth decay, and their parents (Fluoride application is for infants only.) - Fee: None (720 yen for fluoride application) - Inquiry: Public health center

-Households on welfare can be exempted from payment.
+- Eligibility: Infants aged one year and six months, two years, and three years, infants prone to tooth decay, and their parents (Fluoride application is for infants only.) - Fee: None (720 yen for fluoride application) - Inquiry: Public health center - Households on welfare can be exempted from payment.